Sejal-Sanjay-Kaul/skills-getting-started-with-github-copilot/src/README.md

 - Sign up for an activity using your email.
 - View available activities and their schedules.
 - See the number of participants in each activity.
+- Enjoy a modern, responsive web interface with improved colors and layout.

 ## How to Contribute